 But this new swing in frugality is antithetic to all that is good, right, and generous about the homestead movement.
 It is living frugally at the cost of others.
 I recently read a blog post by a young wife who bragged that she only went out for doughnuts when Krispie Kream was giving away free donuts.
 She never bought a coffee or another donut but took the freebie.
 It appeared by the blog post that this was her habit whenever Krispie Kream had a freebie sale, while at the same time she bashed the restaurant chain in her post, by comparing them unfavourably to another doughnut restaurant, where she also ate for free.
 (I’m not posting a link as I don’t want to embarrass this young, misguided woman.)
 But then she goes back to get her freebie when Krispie Kream has a give-away again?
 Really!

-Later in her post she discussed how she was given a gift certificate by the owner of another restaurant and happily used the gift certificate but never spent a single penny of her own cash at the restaurant.
+Later in her post, she discussed how she was given a gift certificate by the owner of another restaurant and happily used the gift certificate but never spent a single penny of her own cash at the restaurant.
 In Old Scots this isn’t called frugality, this is called “meanness”.
-Its the person who goes out to dinner at a neighbour’s house and never has the neighbor over for coffee.
-Its the person who visits their cousin in the country for two weeks every summer, doesn’t help with the chores, and doesn’t bring anything along for the larder.
-Its the person that shops for clothing at the church free-store, by the bag full, and later sees a homeless person, outside in the snow and doesn’t offer them a coffee or a coat to keep them warm.
-Its the person who takes up a yarn shop owner’s time, goes to the free knitting workshops at the shop, accepts the free coffee and cookies, and then drives 2 hours to the next city to save 50 cents on a pattern book.
+It’s the person who goes out to dinner at a neighbour’s house and never has the neighbour over for coffee.
+It’s the person who visits their cousin in the country for two weeks every summer, doesn’t help with the chores, and doesn’t bring anything along for the larder.
+It’s the person that shops for clothing at the church free store, by the bag full, and later sees a homeless person, outside in the snow and doesn’t offer them a coffee or a coat to keep them warm.
+It’s the person who takes up a yarn shop owner’s time, goes to the free knitting workshops at the shop, accepts the free coffee and cookies, and then drives 2 hours to the next city to save 50 cents on a pattern book.

-Cartoonists portray the meanly-frugal with a clenched fist.
-We call them tight fisted, or tight wads.
+Cartoonists portray the meanly frugal with a clenched fist.
+We call them tight-fisted, or tightwads.
 Mean-frugality focuses on the lack of money.
-It makes a virtue out of want and doing without.
+It makes a virtue out of wanting and doing without.
 It is motivated by fear and firmly rooted in consumerism.

-On-the-other-hand, the homestead economy is a rich economy.
-Much richer than the money based system that is quickly failing.
+On the other hand, the homestead economy is a rich economy.
+Much richer than the money-based system that is quickly failing.
 It is about building community, creating resources and building resourcefulness through the generous sharing of ideas, skills, and materials — it is the opposite of “meanness.”
-We need to be more generous with those things that we have — the clout on our blogs, the kind words about local businesses (or neighbors) that we speak to our friends, the links we share on our Facebook profiles.
+We need to be more generous with those things that we have — the clout on our blogs, the kind words about local businesses (or neighbours) that we speak to our friends, the links we share on our Facebook profiles.
 To build up our community rather than tear it down will ensure that our communities can survive this economic storm.

 Being generous with what you do have: